DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - California Consumer Privacy Act (CCPA)
     - Be familiar with the EU Data Protection Directive
     - Be familiar with the requirements around healthcare data, credit card data and other PII data as it relates to various countries and their laws and regulations
     - The European Union provides 🔥**standard contractual clauses** that may be used to facilitate data transfer.
 That would be the best choice in a case where two ✏️different companies e.g one in Europe and one in the United States are sharing data.
+This applies susually between partners, subsidiaries
     - **🔥binding corporate rules**:If the data were being shared internally within the ✏️same company, binding corporate rules would also be an option

 [1.5](#1.5) Understand legal and regulatory issues that pertain to information security in a holistic context (OSG-9 Chpt 4)